mia-burton/go-background-jobs/README.md

     func (j *JobsHandler) Init(queues Queues, conf *Config)

 The `queues` argument is a map that associates a job name (string) with a job execution function.
-The `conf` argument is a pointer to a Config struct, which contains the configuration settings for the package.
+The `conf` argument is a pointer to a Config struct, which contains the configuration settings for the package. if you pass `nil` instead of `conf`, a default configuration will be set.

 ## Adding Jobs
 To add a job to be executed at runtime, use the `AddJob` function on the `JobsHandler` object.